RamonKaspar/MathPrompter/README.md

 Detailed documentation on function usage and parameters can be found in the docstrings within the code.

+For instructions on setting up a connection to an LLM API, please consult the `README.md` file located in the `llm_inference` directory.

 ## Citing the Original Work

 This implementation is based on the following work: